go beyond traditional talk therapy.

 • EMDR (Eye Movement Desensitization and Reprocessing) is a therapy approach that helps your brain and nervous system process experiences that may still be shaping how you feel and respond today.

-Instead of just talking about what’s happened, we help your system actually reprocess it—so it no longer feels as activating, overwhelming, or familiar.
+Instead of just talking about what’s happened, we help your system actually reprocess it—so it no longer feels as emotionally charged, overwhelming, or hard to move out of

 • EMDR sessions are collaborative and paced based on what feels supportive for you.
 We’ll use gentle bilateral stimulation (like eye movements or tapping) while you stay connected to what’s coming up.